 What makes the Great Day Gardens CSA unique?

-The vegetable share is the core of our CSA, and includes only produce grown by us on our farm.
+The vegetable share is the core of our CSA, and, with a few exceptions, includes only produce grown by us on our farm.
+The crops we choose to supplement come from small local farms with similar, natural growing practices.
 Whereas some programs may offer lots of choice and conveniences, we keep things simple by offering a “farmers choice” share for 25 weeks from May to October.
 Members must pick up every week, and are typically adventurous eaters who enjoy trying new things.
 Many also like the fact that they can grab their share and dash, without having to make their own decisions about what to eat for the week.

 Payment is either all up front or in monthly installments.
 With add-on options, we are also unique in that you can supply your family with a large portion of your diet through our CSA program.
 Our wood-fired sourdough breads are baked right on the farm using local ingredients, the eggs are laid in our backyard and we offer a weekly chicken from a farm who goes above and beyond to regenerate their land.

-The 2022 CSA program runs for 25 weeks from May 4– October 27, with 1 week vacation in the middle (Aug.
-3).
-Pickup is either at Rookie’s ice cream in Forest (Wednesdays 3-6PM), the Boonsboro Rd local food drive-through (Wednesdays 4:30-5:30PM), or the Lynchburg Community Market (THURSDAYS 7AM-12PM).
+The 2022 CSA program runs for 25 weeks from May 3– October 25, with 1 week vacation in the middle (Aug.
+2).
+Pickup is either at Rookie’s ice cream in Forest (Wednesdays 3-6PM), Blickenstaff & Company Realtors on Boonsboro Rd (Wednesdays 4:30-5:30PM), Scratch Pasta Co on Bedford Ave (Wednesdays 4-5 pm), or the Lynchburg Community Market (THURSDAYS 7AM-12PM).

 When and where do I pick up?

-Pickup is on Wednesday afternoons or Thursday mornings at one of three locations:
+Pickup is on Wednesday afternoons or Thursday mornings at one of four locations: